Sequel head-to-head

 Should I upgrade from JetX to JetX 3?

-Only if you specifically want the triple-bet tool and the higher payout envelope.
-The math advantage at flat 97% per jet on JetX 3 only beats JetX at low cashout targets like 1.5x.
-At 5x or higher the sliding 97 to 98% RTP on JetX is better.
+At 5x or higher the sliding 97 to 98% RTP on the genre flagship is better.
 Upgrade if you enjoy three-decision rounds and want short, middle, and long targets running together.
 Stay on JetX if you prefer two-decision rounds and the seven-year verification track record.

 Yes.
 Both titles ship through the same SmartSoft operator network including vavada, booi, 1xSlots and several dozen more major operators.
 There is no exclusivity arrangement that locks JetX 3 to a separate operator pool.
 Players can switch between the two titles in the same casino lobby without any account or KYC changes.